Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager/src/autorest.md

     where: $.definitions.ErrorResponse
     transform: >
       $["x-ms-client-name"] = "FeatureErrorResponse";

-  - rename-operation:
-      from: checkResourceName
-      to: ResourceCheck_CheckResourceName
-  - rename-operation:
-      from: Resources_MoveResources
-      to: ResourceGroups_MoveResources
-  - rename-operation:
-      from: Resources_ValidateMoveResources
-      to: ResourceGroups_ValidateMoveResources

-# TODO - remove when Azure.ErrorResponse is marked as PropertyReferenceType
+  # remove the systemData property because we already included this property in its base class and the type replacement somehow does not work in resourcemanager
-  - from: types.json
+  - from: policyAssignments.json
-    where: $.definitions.ErrorResponse
+    where: $.definitions.PolicyAssignment.properties.systemData
-    transform: $["x-ms-client-name"] = "ResponseError"
+    transform: return undefined;

-  - rename-model:
+  - from: policyDefinitions.json
+    where: $.definitions.PolicyDefinition.properties.systemData
+    transform: return undefined;
-      from: Location
+  - from: policySetDefinitions.json
-      to: LocationExpanded
+    where: $.definitions.PolicySetDefinition.properties.systemData
+    transform: return undefined;

   - rename-model:
       from: Provider
       to: ResourceProvider